mountainMath/doodles/content/posts/2021-11-20-acting-locally-on-housing/index.markdown

   - CANSIM
   - affordability
 tags: []
-description: "There are lots of reason why housing is expensive, adding supply."
+description: "Housing faces lots of challenges, some of the global.
+But our policy leavers are mostly local, incresing housing supply is the most effective (and ethical) local action we can take."
 featured: ''
 images: ["https://homefreesociology.files.wordpress.com/2021/11/furstenau_factors.png","https://doodles.mountainmath.ca/blog/2021/11/20/acting-locally-on-housing/index_files/figure-html/real_industry_gdp-1.png"]
 featuredalt: ""